-It’s important that this isn’t centred on just one aspect of life- when they’re working they need to be completely focussed, but when they’re relaxing or with loved ones they need to be fully present.
+It’s important that this isn’t centred on just one aspect of life- when they’re working they need to be completely focused, but when they’re relaxing or with loved ones they need to be fully present.

 There’s a Japanese term, ‘Kaizen’ which means ‘change for the better’ or ‘continuous improvement’.
 Our health and performance isn’t something we complete.
-It’s an ongoing, ever evolving process.
+It’s an ongoing, ever-evolving process.

 The following key principles shape my approach:

 - I believe that our health and performance can be both a springboard from which we can be at our best, and a safety-net that provides support when we need it most.

 - I believe in the power of small actions.
 That small changes can create significant outcomes when done consistently and consciously.

 - I believe in getting clear on your ‘why’ and understanding what you are truly capable of.

 - I believe in establishing a roadmap that will lead you step by step towards being successful in all aspects of your life.

 - I believe in trusting the process, and letting the outcomes take care of themselves.